Liqing1124/RecordUserAction/README.md

 ## Requirements

 - Windows operating system
-- .NET 9.0 or later
+- .NET Framework 4.8 or later
 - Windows Forms compatible environment
 - MouseKeyHook package (automatically installed via NuGet)

 ## Installation

 1. Clone or download this repository
-2. Open the solution in Visual Studio 2022 or later
+2. Open the solution in Visual Studio 2019 or later
 3. Build the solution (dependencies will be automatically restored via NuGet)
 4. Run the application